CheshireCaat/browser-with-fingerprints/README.md

 const fingerprint = await plugin.fetch('SERVICE_KEY', {
   tags: ['Microsoft Windows', 'Chrome'],
-  // Fetch fingerprints only with a browser version higher than 98:
+  // Fetch fingerprints only with a browser version higher than 114:
-  minBrowserVersion: 98,
+  minBrowserVersion: 114,
+  // Fetch fingerprints only with a browser version lower than 116:
+  maxBrowserVersion: 116,
   // Fetch fingerprints only collected in the last 15 days:
   timeLimit: '15 days',
 });
 ```

-All possible settings for **fetch** method, as well as their descriptions, you can find [here](src/index.d.ts#L137).
+All possible settings for **fetch** method, as well as their descriptions, you can find [here](src/index.d.ts#L149).

 You can **reuse** fingerprints instead of requesting new ones each time.
 To do this, you can save them to a file or to a database - use any option convenient for you.